These Are the 13 Components of Proper Sitting Posture at Your Computer

 1. Pull your shoulders back

-Pulling your shoulders back will instantly straighten your back and neck, which will keep you from hunching over your keyboard or computer.
+To have a good sitting posture, pulling your shoulders back will instantly straighten your back and neck, which will keep you from hunching over your keyboard or computer.

 2. Keep your neck straight